Lebanon Dental Care

 A full mouth series of dental x-rays is recommended for new patients.
 A full series is usually good for three to five years.
 Bite-wing x-rays (X-rays of top and bottom teeth biting together) are taken at recall (check-up) visits and are recommended once or twice a year to detect new dental problems.

-Cosmetic Dentistry in Lebanon, Tennessee
+Cosmetic Dentistry in Lebanon, TN

 At our office our Doctors and their team offer a wide variety of cosmetic solutions to match the diverse needs and goals of their patients.
 It is our mission and our passion to offer care that only creates enhanced bite function and an attractive smile but also restores confidence.